urakubo/analyses_pips_camkii/README.md

 ## Example

-We would introduce the analyses and visualization procedure as a gateway of the hacking of analysis programs.
+We would introduce a example procedure for analyses and visualization  as a gateway of the hacking of analysis programs.

 #### Programs and data